Installing VMware ESXi¶

-A countdown timer displays when you first boot ESXi 6.7.
+A countdown timer displays when you first boot ESXi.
 You can wait for the countdown to expire or press [ENTER] to proceed with booting.
 A series of notifications displays during boot, which can take several minutes to complete.
-The VMware ESXi 6.7 screen displays once the boot completes.
+The VMware ESXi screen displays when the boot completes.
 VMware ESXi displays the DCUI Splash screen.

 Use the following procedure to configure the host:

-Use the arrow keys to select the adapter to use as the default management network and then press
+In the Network adapters window, select the adapter as the default management network with the arrow keys, then press Enter.

-[ENTER]when finished to apply the new management network settings.
+Press Enter when finished reviewing to apply the new management network settings.

 Navigate to and select the DNS Configuration window.
 Add the primary and (if available) secondary DNS server address(es) in the respective fields.
 Enter the vSphere host’s hostname in the Hostname field, then press Enter.

-Select Test Management Network on the main vSphere 6 screen to open the Test Management Network window.
+Select Test Management Network on the main ESXi screen to open the Test Management Network window.

 Perform the following tests: